 Can Freedom Center staff help me with specific genealogy or research questions?

 National Underground Railroad Freedom Center staff are not available to assist with individual research requests.
 However, our FamilySearch volunteers are happy to assist you with general genealogy and underground railroad history research.
-Drop by during museum hours or contact us by phone at (513) 333-7654 or email at firstname.lastname@example.org.
+Make an appointment by phone at (513) 333-7654 or by email at email@example.com.

 Can I use the Freedom Center's Underground Railroad records for my research?